Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 ## Topics

-The course is organized in three modules each one 4 weeks long.
+The course is organized in three modules.

 1. **Deploy data science** (integration + scalability)
 1a.
 Virtual Environments, Virtual Boxes, and Containers